ibm-cloud-docs/Cloudant/api/cloudant_query.md

 {:codeblock}

 ## Selector Syntax
+{: #selector-syntax}

 The {{site.data.keyword.cloudant_short_notm}} Query language is expressed as a JSON object that describes documents of interest.
 Within this structure,
 you can apply conditional logic by using specially named fields.

->   **Note**: While the {{site.data.keyword.cloudant_short_notm}} Query language has some similarities with MongoDB query documents,
-    these similarities arise from a commonality of purpose and do not necessarily extend to equivalence of function or result.
+While the {{site.data.keyword.cloudant_short_notm}} Query language has some similarities with MongoDB query documents,these similarities arise from a commonality of purpose and do not necessarily extend to equivalence of function or result.

 ### Selector basics
+{: #selector-basics}

 Elementary selector syntax requires you to specify one or more fields, and the corresponding values needed for those fields.